 Barrel stabilizer reamers clear and maintain an even opening during pullback

-Pay attention to the amount of soil you must remove from the hole to ensure that you use sufficient drilling fluid and proceed slowly enough to flush your cuttings out as you proceed.
+Pay attention to the amount of soil you must remove from the hole to ensure that you use enough drilling fluid and proceed slowly enough to flush your cuttings out as you proceed.
+However, it is not just about the amount of fluid.
+Although that is a part of having the right mix, it is more comprehensively about mixing the right amount of various types of drilling fluid to make sure that the viscosity and flow is enough to carry cuttings out of the hole.
 If you’re cutting a big hole, you’ll need to remove a large volume of soil.
 Pullback too fast, or don’t pump enough fluid into the hole, and the time you thought you were saving could end up in a failed pullback altogether.
 These factors will vary based on soil conditions, hole size, and distance of bore.

 Speak with our team of HDD tooling experts to determine the amount of drilling fluid you will need before you begin your job.

 If you’re trying to cut a hole that is bigger than your rig is designed for, we recommend conducting multiple ream operations that increase in size.
-Bigger machines can do passes with incrementally larger drilling reamers but smaller machines require stepping up gradually.
+With the different types of drills, the bigger machines can do passes with incrementally larger drilling reamers, but smaller machines require stepping up gradually.
 You will have to drill the same hole several times, so it’s even more important that you use a stabilizing barrel in front of each cutting reamer.
 However, the result will be a clean and stable hole at a depth you can control.

 If you keep drilling egg-shaped holes or experience frequent collapses or settling, call our team of HDD tooling experts.
 We’ll discuss the ground conditions, tooling needs and drilling fluid requirements that allow you to maximize your efficiency during your big hole drilling operation.